Tucupita Marcano Player Props: Pirates vs. Marlins

-On Saturday, Tucupita Marcano (.226 on-base percentage in past 10 games, 66 points below season-long percentage) and the Pittsburgh Pirates face the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 4:10 PM ET.
+Tucupita Marcano -- with an on-base percentage of .194 in his past 10 games, 93 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the Miami Marlins, with Eury Perez on the hill, on June 25 at 1:40 PM ET.

-He reached base in his only plate appearance in his last appearance against the Marlins.
+He had a hitless showing in his last game (0-for-3) against the Marlins.

 Tucupita Marcano Game Info & Props vs. the Marlins